 - Which human approval checkpoint altered workflow progression and why?

 OpenTelemetry is useful here because it can represent the orchestrator span, the delegated A2A task spans, and the downstream tool-invocation spans in one trace lineage [8].
 That makes post-incident review materially easier.
+When ACP-compatible REST edges are present, include run IDs and API gateway correlation IDs in the same trace context so cross-protocol incident analysis remains coherent.

 Enterprise Deployment Profile: Tenant-Aware, Cross-Border, and Human-Centered